 Shiloh has owned galleries for over twelve years, and made over two million dollars in the sales of her art.
 Her original paintings are internationally collected and her product line is represented at galleries and fine shops throughout the United States.
 In addition to an extensive line of original sacred art and prints.

-Getting Rid of Beliefs That Stop Your Dream Progress Once and For All by 8 Women Dream, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.
+Getting Rid of Beliefs That Stop Your Dream Progress Once and For All by The 8 Women Dream Project, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.